 12) IF YOU'RE THERE FOR OPENING DAY...

-If you arrive in Munich for Oktoberfest's opening on September 22nd, then there's only one tent to be.
+If you arrive in Munich for Oktoberfest's opening on September 17th, then there's only one tent to be in.
 The Schottenhamel tent.
 Here you'll get to experience the Bavarian tradition where the Mayor of Munich will have the honour of tapping the first keg of Oktoberfest beer at noon.
 Once the first barrel of beer has been opened, then everyone else can get their beers in and officially start Oktoberfest.
-We suggest trying to get to the tent as early as possible - most people aim to arrive for 9am to get a good seat to watch the opening ceremony.
+We suggest trying to get to the tent as early as possible - most people aim to arrive at 9 am to get a good seat to watch the opening ceremony.

 THINGS TO KNOW: